 If you think that Scouts could be fun, please feel free to visit Joeys, Cubs, Scouts or Venturers for up to four free meetings before deciding about joining.

 Below is a list of the different groups you may wish to join.
 “New Chums” are invited to visit and try Scouting for up to 4 weeks at no cost before making a decision to join – so come along and attend one of our groups to find out what enjoyment is on offer!
-You will be asked to complete the attached application forms and return them as soon as possible.
+You’ll need to complete a form for Scouts NSW, which you can find by following the link on the Contact Us page.
 You will not be required to pay the membership fees until either the 4 weeks are up or that you decide to enrol your child.

 The Joey Mob is for 6 to 8 year olds.
 This is the first section of Scouting and their focus in on fun, friendship and a gentle introduction into the adventures and challenges within Scouting.
 Joeys can earn a number of badges including Share and Care, Environment, and the Joey Promise Badge.
 They meet during the school term on Wednesdays (5.00-6.00 pm) at the Umina Hall, 3 Carawa Street (at the far end of the street adjacent to the parking for Club Umina).